mvakde/mvakde.github.io/_pages/resume.md

 Bragging points:
 - I learnt ML almost from scratch doing this, and in a v short period of time.
 A year ago I didn't know how transformers worked.
 Today I am pushing the frontier on a benchmark that has been open since 2019 (Despite fame/heavy cash prize, researchers made no major progress till O1/O3 in 2024)
 - The only models with comparable performance are frontier reasoning LLMs, which need millions in pretraining compute.
 My model's lifetime cost is just a few dollars
+- I did this alone with no advisor
+- The compute costs of all my experiments over the past few months is only about a 1000 dollars

 ## 2) Topped extremely competitive National Exams without studying much
 ### Top 25 all India<span style="font-weight: normal;">, Indian National Astonomy Olympiad</span>